 - Part D: Prescription drug coverage offered through private Medicare-approved insurance companies.

-The premiums for each part of Medicare vary according to several different factors.
 Many people with Part A do not pay a premium because they have already paid enough into the system.
-As with Social Security, a certain portion from each one of your paychecks is automatically deducted to pay for Medicare.
-When you’ve had this Medicare tax withheld from your pay for at least 40 calendar quarters, then you will be eligible for free Part A coverage.
+As with Social Security, a certain portion from each one of your paychecks is deducted to pay for Medicare.
+When you’ve had Medicare tax withheld from you or your spouse’s pay for at least 40 calendar quarters, then you may be eligible for free Part A coverage.

 The monthly premium associated with Part B is set according to income level, although most people will pay a standard monthly premium amount and a small yearly deductible.
 Individuals who have an annual income greater than $85,000 and couples who have a joint annual income greater than $170,000 will have an extra charge added to their premium due to their high income level.
 Parts C and D are provided via private insurance companies so the monthly premiums of these policies depend on the extent of their coverage and can vary between companies.